aeronautical-informatics/SESTools/README.md

 # SESTools
 SESEditor for building System Entity Structures and PESEditor for interactive pruning.

+# Development
+Suggestion that changes are merged into a branch development and the master branch is for release code.

 # Configuration
 The files in the following list need to be added as dependencies in locations SESEditor/lib and PESEditor/lib.